shwetanshu07/unstop_assignment/README.md

 ## Assumptions
 1. First priority is to book as many seats in 1 row (acc. to Point 3 in Problem Description).
 2. Proximity within one row is not taken into consideration as it was not explicitly stated.
-So consider the example -
+Example -

 R1 - | vacant  | vacant  | vacant | vacant  | vacant | vacant  | vacant |